yonatan508/face-verification/README.md

 ## Contributions
 We welcome contributions from the community.
 If you have suggestions or improvements, please fork this repository and submit a pull request.

-## License
-This project is licensed under [Your License Choice].
-Please see the LICENSE file for more details.